mtsraposo/learning-rust/README.md

     $ rustc FILENAME

-To build the project (saves an executable to `/target/debut/learning-rust`):
+To build the project, download dependencies, and save an executable to `/target/debut/learning-rust`:

     $ cargo build